rohmattullah/config-ubnt-ap-for-university/Channel Width/Configuration Guide.md

 ⚖️ When to Reduce Channel Width?

--Situation-	                                                                    -Recommended Channel Width- High interference (neighboring APs)	                                                  20 MHz or 40 MHz Dense device environment	                                                                20 MHz Need high throughput (file sharing, 4K video, etc.)	                                      80 MHz Outdoor use or long range	                                           20 MHz (more stable and resistant to interference)
+High interference (neighboring APs) -> 20 MHz or 40 MHz Dense device environment -> 20 MHz
+Need high throughput (file sharing, 4K video, etc.)	-> 80 MHz Outdoor use or long range	-> 20 MHz (more stable and resistant to interference)

 📌 Tips on UniFi Controller:
 - Don't auto for channel width.
 Select manual 20/40/80 MHz depending on need.